 In 1980, SS.
 John & Paul Church was opened in Tullyvarraga to cater for an increasing and expanding Parish.
 In the mid seventies, the then Parish Priest Fr.
 John Shalloo, secured a unit in The Town Centre for a Chapel and on 6th November 1996, this Chapel became an Adoration Chapel for Eucharistic Adoration.
 2005 saw the opening of the Parish Office, which is located alongside SS John & Paul Presbytery.

-Today, there are three Priests living in the Parish – in the Drumgeely, Tullyglass and Tullyvarraga areas catering for an ever increasing population, which at present stands at approximately 10,000 including the catchment areas of Shannon.
+Today, there are four Priests living in the Parish – in the Drumgeely, Tullyglass, and Tullyvarraga areas catering for an ever increasing population, which at present stands at approximately 10,000 including the catchment areas of Shannon.
 It is now a vibrant, fast growing town, second biggest in County Clare, with a close-knit people working together for the betterment of the community.